michmech/plausibility/README.md

 param Plausibility = Plausible | Implausible;
 ```

-All categories from the abstract grammar (except the topmost one, `Comment`) have as their linearization type a record whose only field, called `plausiblity`, tells us whether the object is plausible or not.
+All categories from the abstract grammar (except the topmost one, `Comment`) have as their linearization type a record whose only field, called `plausibility`, tells us whether the object is plausible or not.

 ```
 lincat  Quality = {plausibility : Plausibility};